mollnn/manifold-path-guiding/README.md

 We propose a solution to importance sampling specular chains by extending specular manifold sampling with importance probability distributions reconstructed from historical samples for better seed placement.
 This outperforms state-of-the-art unbiased solutions with up to 40× variance reduction.

-Full code will be available soon.
+Code will be available soon.